misakey/frontend/src/packages/react/src/auth/README.md

   redirect_uri: 'https://api.misakey.com.local/auth/callback',
 }

-// required only if you haven't set `config.disableAutomaticSilentRenew` to true in `OidcProvider` oidcSilentRenewalWrapper(oidcConfig, () => {
+// required only if you have set `config.enableAutomaticSilentRenew` to true in `OidcProvider` oidcSilentRenewalWrapper(oidcConfig, () => {
   // integrate auth reducers
   const store = createStore(reducers);